Chapter 3

 We walked up and onto the porch of the lodge.
 Unlike the town, he had out a large patterned rug and several chairs with a bench.
 A few benches even had pillows.
 When Wendell reached the door, he didn’t stop to grab any keys or fiddle with any locks.
 He simply pushed on the door as it swung open without a sound.

-Wendell took a U-turn up the stairs to our left while I rubbernecked at the painting.
-He glanced back at me as he reached a landing on the stairs, “We're not on a tour in Hollywood.
+Wendell headed towards the bedroom door on the right wall while I rubbernecked at the painting.
+He glanced back at me, “We're not on a tour in Hollywood.
 Let’s get moving so I can go to bed.”

-Wendell responded as he headed to the furthest door, “That would be Blair Barrett.
+Wendell responded with a bit of annoyance, “That would be Blair Barrett.
 Head of the family and my mother.”

 He pushed open the bedroom door as there was yet again not even a slight squeak from the hinges.
 Without asking he reached out and grabbed my bag from my hands.
 He flung it into the room carelessly by the handle and began to walk away, “Breakfast is at whenever we feel like it and no I will not add locks to any of the doors.
 Fuck off and sleep your pathetic life away.”
 He raised his middle finger at me before heading back down stairs.